HSBC UK: First Direct

-In 1989, the Midland Bank launched First Direct, the pioneer of telephone banking, with a person-to-person service available 24 hours a day, 365 days a year.
+In 1989, Midland Bank launched First Direct, the pioneer of telephone banking, with a person-to-person service available 24 hours a day, 365 days a year.
 It continues to operate as a division of HSBC UK.
-It now offers internet banking as well and serves more than one million customers.
+It now offers internet banking as well and serves more than 1.7 million customers.
 By 2004, First Direct had established a position as the United Kingdom's most recommended bank.
 As of 2020, results of surveys commissioned by the Competition and Markets Authority showed it continued to be the most recommended UK bank.

 HFC Bank

 Household International established HFC Bank as consumer finance business in the UK in 1973, it became one of the largest consumer finance companies in the UK before Household was acquired by HSBC in 2003.
 HFC Bank provides retail credit to many leading national retailers and is the largest point of sale loan provider in the UK.
 The business focuses on retail finance through branches and direct channels, and co-branded and loyalty credit cards.
 Some of the key brands are the recently relaunched Beneficial Finance (with around 160 branches) and marbles.
 HFC Bank has around 3.5 million customers.